Show by Label

 Before I continue, I want to play with the 74HC4046 some more and see if I can concoct the equivalent of the lock detector circuit that is on the 74HC7046 chip.
 If that works, I'll continue with this circuit, otherwise I'm going to try to switch back to the 74HC74 circuit.

-We'll when testing this lock indicator circuit, I discovered something else.
+When testing this lock indicator circuit, I discovered something else.
 Because I am using the Isotemp OCXO in the dedicated counter GPSDO, I switched to the CTI for this mini GPSDO.
 When I powered it up, it would not lock at all, it kept searching (voltage swings from minimum to maximum) without stabilizing.
-The original designers used a jumper to select between the PC1 output, that I had been using, and the PC2.
-When I switched to using the PC2 output, it locked almost right away, meaning that the hunting for a mid-point is very gradual
+The original designers used a jumper to select between the PC1 output, that I had been using for the IsoTemp, and the PC2.
+When I switched to using the PC2 output, it locked almost right away, meaning that the hunting for a mid-point is very gradual.
+This is a little strange when you look at the internal details provided in the 4046 datasheets.

 When I looked at the so called Lock Indicator on pin 1, it is apperant why the designers had to use software to make sense of this indicator.
 For this application, it is pretty much useless because the resulting output signal is almost immidiately stable showing a lock, but the lock indicator cannot show small variations.